 Deadline: March 15th

-The Pilot International Foundation initiated the Marie Newton Sepia Memorial Scholarship for $1,500 to assist 10 outstanding graduate students who are preparing for careers helping youth diagnosed with disabilities, especially neurological disorders.
-Eligible master’s and Ph.D. programs include nursing, health science, disability studies, special education, rehabilitative therapy, and psychology.
-Selection is based upon academic merit with a minimum 3.25 GPA and dedication to encouraging brain safety.
+The Pilot International Foundation offers the Marie Newton Sepia Memorial Scholarship for $1,500.
+It assists 10 graduate students who are preparing for careers helping youth diagnosed with disabilities, especially neurological disorders.
+Eligible master’s and Ph.D. programs include:

 Contact